The Gentleman's Guide to Enjoying Milan

-Ah Milan.
+Ah, Milan.
 The esteemed world capital city of men's fashion - people immediately think of the haute couture that goes down there alongside the historical renaissance monuments and landmarks when Milan is mentioned.
-However, having a holiday plan for the regular joe or the discerning fellow to nail down is a daunting task in itself that might require hours of research.
-However, in this article we will attempt to help let you the reader find the best way to make the most of your time in Milan.
+However, having a holiday plan for the regular Joe or the discerning fellow to nail down is daunting and might require hours of research.
+However, this article will help you, the distinguished gentlemen, plan what to wear in Milan as you explore and make the most of your time in this beautiful Italian city.

-This is always a solid advice to follow where ever you travel, but in this case, this is a daunting task - after all Milan is the de facto capital of men's fashion.
-And it shows just by a cursory stroll to the grocery shop or a bistro - here and there men of all shapes and social standing do their part in dressing up to the nines whether they release it or not.
+This is always solid advice to follow wherever you travel.
+Still, in this case, it is a daunting task—after all, Milan is the de facto capital of men's fashion.
+And it shows just by a cursory stroll to the grocery shop or a cafe—here and there, men of all shapes and social standing do their part in dressing up to the nines, whether they release it or not.

 Limited colour palette

-It may seem like the stereotype that Italians love loud colours to express themselves, but the truth is for Milan, they have a dress code that says: keep it smart, keep it clear and keep it simple.
-Therefore, they will go with neutral colors: Blues, greys, blacks nudes, and whites.
-Earthy tones can be worn where needed to complete your outfit
+It may seem like the stereotype that Italians love loud colours to express themselves.
+Still, the truth is that Milan has a dress code that says: keep it smart, keep it clear and keep it simple.
+Therefore, they will use neutral colours: Blues, greys, black nudes, and whites.
+Earthy tones can be worn where needed to complete your outfit.

-Since Milan is the de facto world capital of men's fashion, the locals won't pass up the chance to include their town's wares in their wardrobe, and in blending casual and formal wear smartly with ease, they wow bystanders.
-Don't be afraid to try out a few articles of formal wear - a blazer, a flat cap, a pair of leather gloves, a knit tie, a waist coat, or a debonair scarf could go a long way to add pizazz to your outfit
+Since Milan is the de facto world capital of men's fashion, the locals will take the chance to include their town's wares in their wardrobe.
+By blending casual and formal wear smartly and quickly, they wow bystanders.
+Don't be afraid to try out a few articles of formal wear—a blazer, a flat cap, a pair of leather gloves, a knit tie, a waistcoat, or a fashionable scarf could go a long way to add pizazz to your outfit.

-On the same note, make sure you pay extra care in your outfit.
-Fit is foremost - make sure all your clothes are fitted to your stature (any tailor in town can help you with that) and any changes otherwise should be deliberate for example a quirk or tweak to your own styling.
-Feel free to sprinkle accessories here and there to round out your outfit
+On the same note, pay extra attention to your outfit.
+Fit is foremost - ensure all your clothes are fitted to your stature (any tailor in town can help you with that).
+Any changes otherwise should be deliberate, for example, a quirk or tweak to your styling.
+Feel free to sprinkle accessories here and there to round out your outfit.

-Admit it - the weather and clime of Italy generally does not take kindly to wool or anything heavier.
-People may complain that chino and linen fabrics accumulate wrinkles and creases far too easily, but it is precisely because of this that they are worn extensively here - it strikes a good balance between "formal clean cut" and "relaxed casual"
+Admit it - the weather and climate of Italy generally do not take kindly to wool or anything heavier.
+People may complain that chino and linen fabrics accumulate wrinkles and creases far too quickly.
+Still, precisely because of this, they are worn extensively here - it strikes a good balance between "formal clean cut" and "relaxed casual."

 Step 2: Visit Milan's landmarks

-It is obvious that to enjoy Milan, one has to walk the streets and see its historical landmarks to appreciate its cultural past and present.
-Here are 5 must see sites you need to visit
+To enjoy Milan, one must walk the streets and see its historical landmarks to appreciate its cultural past and present.
+Here are five (5) must-see sites you need to visit.

 Via Carlo Maria Martini, 1

-The Duomo is a gothic cathedral that is the seat of the archbishop of Milan and was constructed by Giangaleazzo Visconti in 1386 and was completed 600 years later - such was the amount of marble needed that its construction needed dedicated canals to transport all the marbles, since it is the third largest cathedral in the world.
-True Gothic style at some of its best, has its own dedicated museum nearby
+The Duomo is a Gothic cathedral that is the seat of the archbishop of Milan.
+It was constructed by Giangaleazzo Visconti in 1386.
+It was completed 600 years later - such as the amount of marble needed.
+Its construction required dedicated canals to transport all the marble since it is the third-largest cathedral in the world.
+True Gothic style has a dedicated museum nearby at some of its best.

 Piazza Santa Maria delle Grazie, 2

-This a Dominican convent and UNESCO site that was completed in 1469 and is best known for housing Leonardo da Vinci's The Last Supper within its red brick confines.
-For conservation purposes, visits has been restricted to a group of 25 people every 15 minutes.
-The convent is part of the Museum Science and Technology of Leonardo da Vinci where you can get tickets to see the painting also.
+This Dominican convent and UNESCO site was completed in 1469.
+It is best known for housing Leonardo da Vinci's The Last Supper in red brick confines.
+For conservation purposes, visits have been restricted to 25 people every 15 minutes.
+The convent is part of the Museum of Science and Technology of Leonardo da Vinci, where you can also get tickets to see the painting.

 La Galleria Vittorio Emanuele II

-While this gallery looks like a neo-classical palace with its splendid glass dome and beautiful interior, it actually is a commercial venue where some of the most famous high-end stores the likes of Vuitton and Prada open shop.
-Completed in 1877, it is Italy's oldest shopping arcade still open today.
+While this gallery looks like a neoclassical palace with its splendid glass dome and beautiful interior, it is a commercial venue where famous high-end stores, such as Vuitton and Prada, open shop.
+Completed in 1877, Italy's oldest shopping arcade is still open today.

 Piazza della scala

-This is the famous prestigious opera house of Milan, inaugurated on 3 August 1778, that had set the stage for many of Italy's greatest opera singers.
-With a world class venue and sumptuous interior that houses 1,987 seats, the opera house also has its own museum and theatre school nearby.
-One can book tickets for shows on their website.
+This is Milan's famous prestigious opera house, inaugurated on 3 August 1778.
+It has set the stage for many of Italy's greatest opera singers.
+With a world-class venue and sumptuous interior with 1,987 seats, the opera house has its own museum and theatre school nearby.
+One can book tickets for shows on its website.

 Sforza Castle and associated museums

-This is a 15th century castle built originally by Francesco Sforza the Duke of Milan, and is famous for being the site of Leonardo Da Vinci's workshops during the Renaissance period.
-After several expansions it now accommodates several museums which are:
+This is a 15th-century castle built by Francesco Sforza, the Duke of Milan, and is famous for being the site of Leonardo Da Vinci's workshops during the Renaissance period.
+After several expansions, it now accommodates several museums, which are:

 The Archaeological Museum of Milan's prehistoric collection